aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

   ```

   Check for updates in your tests.
 One of our backend tests should be passing now.
 Take a look at the tests and try to understand why that one is passing and the others aren't.

+And if you visit the browser now, you should be able to see our beautiful pups :)
   </details>

 ### 2. Displaying the detailed puppy page